National Association of Federally-Insured Credit Unions

 The National Association of Federally-Insured Credit Unions (NAFCU) is a U.S. trade organization representing the nation's federally-insured credit unions.
 The NAFCU hosts conferences, publishes original research on issues relating to the credit union industry, and provides testimony before the United States Congress on issues relating to credit unions and the financial services industry.

 The organization was founded in 1967 and is headquartered in Arlington, Virginia.
+On August 1, 2023, the association's board of directors announced its intent to merge the association with the Credit Union National Association, forming a new entity called America's Credit Unions.
+The merger took effect in 2024, and NAFCU will operate under the America's Credit Unions banner until operations are integrated with CUNA's in 2025.